Cray-HPE/docs-csm/operations/power_management/Power_On_and_Start_the_Management_Kubernetes_Cluster.md

      pdsh -w $(grep "nmn ncn-" /etc/hosts | awk '{print $3}' | xargs | sed 's/ /,/g') uptime
     ```

-### Verify access to Lustre file system
+### Verify Access to External File Systems

+If the worker nodes host User Access Instance (UAI) pods or normally mount the external Lustre or SpectrumScale (GPFS) file systems,
-Verify that the Lustre file system is available from the management cluster.
+then verify that the external file system is ready to be mounted by the worker nodes.

+Some systems are configured with lazy mounts that do not have this requirement for the worker nodes.

 ### Start Kubernetes and other services